GGurol/knock-bank/README.md

 `cd knock-bank`

-`docker-compose up --build`
+`docker-compose up --build -d`

-Access the frontend at http://localhost:3000.
+Access the frontend at http://localhost:3000

-You can also access the backend API docs at http://localhost:8000/api/docs.
+You can also access the backend API docs at http://localhost:8000/api/docs

 ⸻